 Designed with 20 creases, the origami dripper can perfectly accommodate the ruffles of Kalita Wave filters.
 It also accepts cone-shaped Hario V60 filters, which were my choice.
 The 20 creases are not just an aesthetic component, they create air channels for temperature and flow control just like the spout in a Chemex or the swirling ridges in a Hario V60.

-The dipper is very precisely made, showing no imperfections.
+The dripper is very precisely made, showing no imperfections.
 The wooden collar, given that it is a natural material, does show hints of its manufacturing process.
 The porcelain dripper is technically dishwasher safe, but I hand wash it given that it (and most other drippers), don’t easily fit into our dishwasher.

 The wooden collar is shaped perfectly to hold the dripper level, though you will have to adjust it by eye to make sure.
 The resin collar is probably a better choice everyday use as the star-shaped cutout on the inside automatically holds the dripper level.